What is ACL Reconstruction

 - Depends on the job.

-- If it’s an office job than the patient can return to work after a week or 10 days.
+- If it’s an office job then the patient can return to work after a week or 10 days.

-- And the patient’s jobs requires a lot of knee movement, than it may take 4-6 weeks.
+- And the patient’s job requires a lot of knee movement, so it may take 4-6 weeks.